itmitica/bicrame/README.md

 bookmarks I can read and modify easily

 ## Structure
-The bookmarks list is a definition list.
+The bookmarks list is a definitions list.
 A bookmark entry is a definition element.
 The definition term is the title.
 The first definition is the url.
 The second definition is a list of tags.

 ## Exemplification
 ### Markdown - extended syntax